Skip to content

 Export Favorites from the Microsoft Edge browser

-Do you want to export saved bookmarks or favorites from the Edge browser on the computer and mobile phone?
-Learn how to export your bookmarks for backup or migration.
+Do you want to export saved bookmarks or favorites from the Edge browser?
+Learn how to export saved data for backup or migration.

-Export Saved Favorites or Bookmarks from Edge browser
+Export the Saved Favorites from Edge on a Computer

-1. Open the Edge browser on your computer.
+1. Launch the Edge browser on your computer.

 Microsoft Edge computer Favorites menuIt will open the Favorites pop-up page.